Nishkalkashyap/Quark-docs/guide/getting-started.md

 ---
-description : 'This guide shows you how to build and run a simple Quark applet.
+description : 'This guide shows you how to build and run a simple sketch.
 The aim of this guide is to help you give an overview of the development workflow.' author : nishkal tags : ['guide'] cover : ~@buildAssets/guide/getting-started.png